-0.13 Record-Keeping Requirements
+0.12 Record-Keeping Requirements

-0.13.1 Records Management
+0.12.1 Records Management

-In accordance with HUD regulations, NCORR follows the records retention rules as stated in 2 CFR §§ 200.333-200.337, which require financial records, supporting documents, statistical records and all other pertinent records be maintained for five years after closeout of the grant between HUD and NCORR.
-NCORR established requirements in its sub-recipient and contractor agreements for compliance with all HUD cross-cutting requirements outlined in 2 CFR § 200 Appendix II, including record keeping requirements.
+In accordance with HUD regulations, NCORR follows the records retention rules as stated in 2 CFR §§ 200.334-200.338, which require financial records, supporting documents, statistical records and all other pertinent records be maintained for three years after closeout of the grant between HUD and NCORR.
+NCORR established requirements in its subrecipient and contractor agreements for compliance with all HUD cross-cutting requirements outlined in 2 CFR § 200 Appendix II, including record keeping requirements.
 Applicants are advised that additional information may be required for the Program to properly calculate an applicant's grant amount and determine eligibility, and that applicant should maintain all records, receipts, invoices and other documentation related to any repairs, construction or clean-up of the property for no less than five years from the date that they close out with the Program.

-0.13.2 Access to Records
+0.12.2 Access to Records

-24 CFR § 570.49 Recordkeeping requirements, states:

-- "(c) Access to records. - (1) Representatives of HUD, the Inspector General, and the General Accounting Office shall have access to all books, accounts, records, reports, files, and other papers, or property pertaining to the administration, receipt and use of CDBG funds and necessary to facilitate such reviews and audits. - (2) The State shall provide citizens with reasonable access to records regarding the past use of CDBG funds and ensure that units of general local government provide citizens with reasonable access to records regarding the past use of CDBG funds consistent with State or local requirements concerning the privacy of personal records."
+ReBuild NC complies with 24 CFR § 570.490 Recordkeeping requirements which permits HUD, the Inspector General, and the General Accounting Office to have access to books, accounts, records, reports, files, and other papers or property pertaining to the administration, receipt, and use of CDBG funds and necessary to facilitate such reviews and audits.
+Citizens shall be provided reasonable access to records regarding the past use of CDBG funds.
+Reasonable access includes considerations for the privacy of personal records.